Critical Care Pharmacy Residency

 - ICU-based antimicrobial stewardship

-- Medical Intensive Care (three)
+- Medical Intensive Care (two)

 - Surgical Trauma Intensive Care (two)